puppetlabs/puppetlabs-postgresql/README.md

     # Description: Open up postgresql for access from 200.1.2.0/24
     # Order: 150
     host  app  app  200.1.2.0/24  md5

+###Resource: postgresql::server::pg\_ident\_rule
+This defined type allows you to create user name maps for `pg_ident.conf`.
+For more details see the [PostgreSQL documentation](http://www.postgresql.org/docs/9.4/static/auth-username-maps.html).

+For example:

+    postgresql::server::pg_ident_rule{ 'Map the SSL certificate of the backup server as a replication user': map_name          => 'sslrepli',
+      system_username   => 'repli1.example.com',
+      database_username => 'replication',
+    }

+This would create a user name map in `pg_ident.conf` similar to:

+    # Rule Name: Map the SSL certificate of the backup server as a replication user
+    # Description: none
+    # Order: 150
+    sslrepli	repli1.example.com	replication

 ####`namevar`
 A unique identifier or short description for this rule.
 The namevar doesn't provide any functional usage, but it is stored in the comments of the produced `pg_hba.conf` so the originating resource can be identified.